 Spend more time with people who love your writing.
 When you clicked “publish” on your first blog post, or when you published your first book, or when you had your first piece published by an online outlet, who were the people congratulating you, telling you they enjoyed your writing, or saying they wanted to see more of it?

 Seek those people out and tell them when you’ve published something new.
 Stop trying to “prove yourself” to the non-believers.
-Those who believe that you can be successful need no proof, and those need proof don’t deserve it.
+Those who believe you can be successful need no proof, and those who need proof don’t deserve it.

 Chances are, those who believe “writing is not work” will continue to think this way even after you’re making a steady income from your writing (read: there are people in my life who passive-aggressively told me I was “wasting time on the computer” when I was making $2,000 per month on a 10-hour work week).
 These people will never change their minds, so dismiss their opinions.
 They don’t matter.

 For many of us, “letting things roll off our backs” isn’t that easy, but we have to learn.
 And we have to learn to surround ourselves and spend time with those who love us for who we are and for what we love to do.
 Because it’s by speaking to these people and hearing their loving words that we’ll be encouraged to continue to pursue our writing goals and ultimately see a steady income from our writing.